 - Position semitrailer on a firm and level surface.
-Insure that the undercarriage is in the rear most position.
+Ensure that the undercarriage is in the rear most position.
 Eliminate any suspension binding due to sharp turns or unusual maneuvers. - 2.
-Detach tractor from the semitrailer and jack the trailer up sufficiently to permit measuring from the underside of the trailer.
+Detach tractor from the semitrailer and jack the trailer up sufficiently to permit measuring from the underside of the trailer. - 3.
+Suspend a plumb bob at axle height from the center of the king pin.

-- 3. Suspend a plumb bob at axle height from the center of the king pin. - 4.
-Measure (D) from the plumb bob to the center point on one end of the axle.
-Record this measurement (See Figure 4-4.) - Measure (D1) to the other end of the axle in the same manner as in step 4.
-Record this measurement (See Figure 4-4.) - 6.
-Set D about 1/8" shorter than D1 to insure proper trailer tracking on slope of road. - 7.
-Align the rear axle to the front axle The rear axle should be parallel with the front axle, with the dimensions Y and Y1 being the same. - The suspensions must be in good repair with no binding or other restrictions before aligning.
-All defective parts of the suspension or axles must be replaced immediately.
+- 4. Measure (D) from the plumb bob to the center point on one end of the axle.
+Record this measurement (See Figure 4-7). - Measure (D1) to the other end of the axle in the same manner as in Step 4.
+Record this measurement (See Figure 4-7). - 6.
+Set D about 1/8" shorter than D1 to ensure proper trailer tracking on slope of road. - The suspensions must be in good repair with no binding or other restrictions before aligning.
+All defective parts of the suspension or axles must be replaced immediately. - 8.
+To align axles manually, use a 15/16" wrench and pipe wrench.
+Loosen the nuts and bolts, See Figure 4-8, and adjust the tie rod until the 1/8" offset is achieved for road slope.
+Tighten nuts and bolts to torque recommendations and remeasure to ensure adjustment stayed correct.
+Adjust as needed to maintain offset.